Rob Davis (musician)

-Robert Berkeley Davis (born 1 October 1947) is an English guitarist and songwriter.
+Robert Berkeley Davis (born 1 October 1947) is an English guitarist and songwriter who achieved early fame as a founding member of glam rock band Mud in the 1970s.
+He had songwriting success in the 1990s and 2000s, penning vocal arrangements for dance hits including "Can't Get You Out of My Head" for Kylie Minogue, Fragma's "Toca's Miracle" and Spiller's "Groovejet (If This Ain't Love)".

 Early career

-Davis received his first guitar when he was 11 years old and music became a central part of his life.
-In 1962, at the age of 15, he and Dave Mounts formed a band called The Apaches, with a Shadows sound.
-He and Mounts continued to work together in several bands, including the Barracudas and in 1964, formed the Remainder.
-He joined the Mourners who were looking for a lead guitarist and in 1966, changed their name to Mud.
+Davis received his first guitar aged 11, and music became a central part of his life.
+In 1962, at 15, he and Dave Mount formed a band called The Apaches, with a Shadows sound.
+He and Mount continued to work together in several bands, including the Barracudas, and in 1964 formed the Remainder.
+He joined the Mourners, who were looking for a lead guitarist and in February 1966 changed their name to Mud.